kevinfrei/EMP/README.md

 Artist playback queueing, then custom (auto-saving) playlists are the last major piece of functionality to add.

-## Stuff to do

-### _In Progress_

-Migrate to [Recoil](https://recoiljs.org).
+I've migrated to [Recoil](https://recoiljs.org).
 One of the two key authors is on my team, and it was kinda "his idea" (Hi, Dave!).
-It supports React suspense in an incredibly elegant fashion, and I've been drooling over it for about a year.
+It supports React Suspense in an incredibly elegant fashion, and I've been drooling over it for about a year.
 Now that it's been open-sourced, Undux is completely gone, but I'm not quite back up to feature parity.

 During the conversion, I kept hitting weird React issues with some of the virtualized list tech I was using, so I said screw it and also started migrating off of Bootstrap and onto FluentUI.
 Honestly FluentUI isn't the prettiest, but it's defaults certainly look better than Bootstrap, plus it's Microsoft tech, so it's relatively well documented, and super-duper scalable.
 The `DetailsList` component is almost magical.
 I highly recommend it.

 ### Recoil Notes